ZhangLabTongji/ZhangLabTongji.github.io/_people/2_5_ze_shu.md

 twitter:
 facebook:
 instagram:
-desp: Ze obtained his Bachelor's degree in Agronomy from Beijing Agricultural College in 2018, and his Master's degree in Agriculture from the Chinese Academy of Agricultural Sciences in 2022.
+desp: Ze obtained his Bachelor's degree in Agronomy from Beijing University Agricultural in 2018, and his Master's degree in Agriculture from the Chinese Academy of Agricultural Sciences in 2022.
 His current research focuses on leveraging bioinformatics tools to analyze sncRNA and mRNA sequencing results.
 ---